Stayl045/cpnt-262-achievement-7/README.md

 # CPNT-262-Achievement-7- Stephan Taylor

+## Thoughts on this Achievement

+- Overall, I again loved this achievement as it really let me explore aspects of component usage and styling with tailwindcss.
+I was able to learn a lot throughout this process that I will be using going forward into this profession.
+- I was also able to create some reusable card components that i'll likely be looking to replicate going forward, although, with a more flare!

 ## Plan

 - My plan thus far is to take some of the components that I liked from the hackathon that that class did on March 23rd.
 I really liked what me and Bryan did with it and I feel confident I can use some of the content for achievement 7